QuynhTran182003/Omega/Omega/README.md

 ## Configuration

 User has access to configure following variables at `Omega/App.config`
+- **localConnection** - local connection to database.
-- **remoteConnection** - remote connection to database, do not change it.
+- **connectionKantnerova** - remote connection to database, do not change it.
 - **skolniConnection** connectionString="Data Source=**PCXXX**;Initial Catalog=Alpha_Three;Persist Security Info=True;User ID=**sa**;Password=**student**"
 Connection string to the database.
 Uses sa user, **You have to change PCXXX to your PC**.
-- **logFilePath** value="../../../errorLogs/log.txt"
-Path where erros are logged, you can change it if you want.
-Default is `PremiumAttendance/errorLogs/log.txt`.
-You can use relative path or absolute `C:/somewhere` --

 ## Use Case
-Default user is created in database: **Login**=admin, **Password**=123, role of the user is Administrator
+Default user is created in database: **Login**=admin1, **Password**=admin1, role of the user is Administrator
 - As administrator you can:
-    - Edit your account
-    - CRUD all employees
+    - See all employees
-    - See attendance records for everyone
-    - See and send notifications into system
+    - Create employee
+    - All allowed actions to cashier (as below)

-- As employee you can:
+- As cashier you can:
-    - Edit your account
-    - Receive new notifications
+    - CRUD operator for Category (name, DPH)
+    - CRUD operator for Product (name, code, price, category)
+    - Create order and add order details
+    - Print bill (when customer pays)
-    - See your attendance
+    - See overview all bills, daily reports

 ## Architecture